AnyLog-co/documentation/Training/Session II (Deployment).md

-# Deployment Example
+# Session II - Deployment of the test network

-If you do not have Docker credentials or an AnyLog license key please contanct us at [info@anylog.co](mailto:info@anylog.co)
+If you do not have Docker credentials or an AnyLog license key please contact us at [info@anylog.co](mailto:info@anylog.co)

 ## Starting an Empty Node
 An Empty node is a node doesn't contains any preset AnyLog services.